Nadia Boulanger: Early life and education

-In the autumn of 1904, Nadia began to teach from the family apartment, at 36 rue Ballu.
-In addition to the private lessons she held there, Boulanger started holding a Wednesday afternoon group class in analysis and sightsinging.
-She continued these almost to her death.
-This class was followed by her famous "at homes", salons at which students could mingle with professional musicians and Boulanger's other friends from the arts, such as Igor Stravinsky, Paul Valéry, Fauré, and others.
+In the autumn of 1904, Nadia began to teach from the family apartment at 36 rue Ballu.
+In addition to the private lessons she held there, Boulanger started holding a Wednesday afternoon group class in analysis and sight singing.
+She continued these almost until her death.
+This class was followed by her famous "at homes", salons where students could mingle with professional musicians and Boulanger's other friends from the arts, such as Igor Stravinsky, Paul Valéry, Fauré, and others.

 Professional life

 After leaving the Conservatoire in 1904 and before her sister's untimely death in 1918, Boulanger was a keen composer, encouraged by both Pugno and Fauré.
 Caroline Potter, writing in The New Grove Dictionary of Music and Musicians, says of Boulanger's music: "Her musical language is often highly chromatic (though always tonally based), and Debussy's influence is apparent."
 Her goal was to win the First Grand Prix de Rome as her father had done, and she worked tirelessly towards it in addition to her increasing teaching and performing commitments.
 She first submitted work for judging in 1906, but failed to make it past the first round.
-In 1907 she progressed to the final round but again did not win.
+In 1907, she progressed to the final round but again did not win.

-In late 1907 she was appointed to teach elementary piano and accompagnement au piano at the newly created Conservatoire Femina-Musica.
+In late 1907, she was appointed to teach elementary piano and accompagnement au piano at the newly created Conservatoire Femina-Musica.
 She was also appointed as assistant to Henri Dallier, the professor of harmony at the Conservatoire.

 In the 1908 Prix de Rome competition, Boulanger caused a stir by submitting an instrumental fugue rather than the required vocal fugue.
 The subject was taken up by the national and international newspapers, and was resolved only when the French Minister of Public Information decreed that Boulanger's work be judged on its musical merit alone.
 She won the Second Grand Prix for her cantata, La Sirène.

 In 1908, as well as performing piano duets in public concerts, Boulanger and Pugno collaborated on composing a song cycle, Les Heures claires, which was well-received enough to encourage them to continue working together.
 Still hoping for a Grand Prix de Rome, Boulanger entered the 1909 competition but failed to win a place in the final round.
 Later that year, her sister Lili, then sixteen, announced to the family her intention to become a composer and win the Prix de Rome herself.